Parent Pay Parent Pay Search this website Open Mobile menu

 Curriculum Impact

 The impact of our curriculum is witnessed in the depth of secure knowledge acquired by our pupils.
 This is demonstrated by the very strong examination results received by our most recent cohort.
-These results were above the national average.
-Our Subject Progress Index (SPI) score was positive and indicates that our pupils performed better than similar pupils in other schools.
+These results were considerably above the national average.

 We are consistently amongst the most popular option choices for year 9 pupils and have two large option groups in both year 10 and year 11.
 This is a result of the impact of our well planned, sequenced and stimulating curriculum that serves to inspire pupils to study our subject at GCSE.